Doctorate Degree in Medical Sciences.

 • You can opt to conduct interdisciplinary research at the JKU.
 In addition to the Faculty of Medicine, the Johannes Kepler University also has faculties and schools in the fields of law, social sciences, business, engineering, computer sciences, natural sciences, and education.

 • We support our gifted junior researchers' talents on an individual basis.
 You also have a unique opportunity to present your own research findings in front of a large audience during Kepler Science Day.
-Click here to take a look at the past 2022 Kepler Science Day.

 The Medical Doctorate Degree Program at the JKU

-As part of the doctoral program, students are required to successfully complete a total of 180 ECTS credits as follows:
+As part of the doctoral degree program, students are required to successfully complete a total of 180 ECTS credits as follows:

 • Mandatory Subjects (34 ECTS credits)